Chukrasia: Description

 The trees are tall with a cylindrical bole and spreading crown.
-C. velutina leaves are abruptly pinnate or bipinnate with leaflets that alternate or are subopposite, entire and unequal at the base.
+C. tabularis leaves are abruptly pinnate or bipinnate with leaflets that alternate or are subopposite, entire and unequal at the base.
 The erect, oblong flowers, which are rather large and born in terminal panicles, possess four to five petals.
 Mature fruits are a septifragally three to five valved capsule.
 This is one of the largest trees of South Asia and the East Indies One specimen near Kanchanaburi, Thailand measures 21 m girth and is 65 m height.

 Chemical constituents

-Leaves of C. velutina contain quercetin and its 3-galactoside, galloyl glucoside, tannic acid and a flavone.
+Leaves of C. tabularis contain quercetin and its 3-galactoside, galloyl glucoside, tannic acid and a flavone.
 The bark contains sitosterol, melianone, scopoletin, 6,7-dimethoxycoumarin, tetranorterpenes and tabularin.
 The wood contains bussein homologue and chukrasins A, B, C, D and F. The root contains a triterpene, cedrelone.
 Seeds contain tetranorterpenes, phragmalin esters and 12 α-OAc-phyramalin.
 Four new meliacin esters 3,30-diisobutyrates and 3-isobutyrate-30-propionates of phragmalin and 12-acetoxyphragmalin have also been isolated from seeds.